publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-10-31-Translanguaging-in-Today-s-Classrooms-A-Biliteracy.md

 #### Setting:
-1: a Mexican-heritage first grader in a Philadelphia suburb who moves fluidly between Spanish and English over the course of her school day 2: Students in a bilingual BA program in Contemporary English and Multilingual Studies (CEMS) at the University of Limpopo in South Africa speak freely in both Sepedi (one of the country’s 9 officially recognized languages) and English
+1. a Mexican-heritage first grader in a Philadelphia suburb who moves fluidly between Spanish and English over the course of her school day
+2. Students in a bilingual BA program in Contemporary English and Multilingual Studies (CEMS) at the University of Limpopo in South Africa speak freely in both Sepedi (one of the country’s 9 officially recognized languages) and English

 #### Key Findings:
+Translanguaging:
-Translaguaging: • Translanguaging refers broadly to practices in which bilingual students communicate and make meaning by drawing on and intermingling linguistic features from different languages. • Translanguaging can also function as a pedagogical strategy meant to foster language and literacy development.
-It describes practices in which students hear or read a lesson in one language and develop their work in another. • The idea of translanguaging can be extended to recognize the intermingling of language varieties (such as formal and informal varieties of Spanish) along with distinct languages.
-The continua of biliteracy • Biliteracy, the meeting of bilingualism and literacy.
-Though it is often characterized in terms of opposites, it is in actuality a phenomenon that encompasses several continua spanning the space between such supposed opposites (between first and second languages, monolingual and bilingual individuals, oral and literate societies, etc).  o Most biliteracy use and learning occur along this ‘continua of biliteracy’ • individuals' biliteracy develops along the continua in direct response to contextual demands placed on them • individuals' biliteracy development is enhanced when they have recourse to all their existing skills (and not only those in the second language)
+- Translanguaging refers broadly to practices in which bilingual students communicate and make meaning by drawing on and intermingling linguistic features from different languages.
+- Translanguaging can also function as a pedagogical strategy meant to foster language and literacy development.
+It describes practices in which students hear or read a lesson in one language and develop their work in another.
+- The idea of translanguaging can be extended to recognize the intermingling of language varieties (such as formal and informal varieties of Spanish) along with distinct languages.
+The continua of biliteracy
+- Biliteracy, the meeting of bilingualism and literacy.
+Though it is often characterized in terms of opposites, it is in actuality a phenomenon that encompasses several continua spanning the space between such supposed opposites (between first and second languages, monolingual and bilingual individuals, oral and literate societies, etc).  o Most biliteracy use and learning occur along this ‘continua of biliteracy’
+- individuals' biliteracy develops along the continua in direct response to contextual demands placed on them
+- individuals' biliteracy development is enhanced when they have recourse to all their existing skills (and not only those in the second language)

 #### Implications:
-• The continua of biliteracy reminds educators that they can aid in students’ full language and literacy development by allowing students to draw from the whole of every biliteracy continuum  • The continua of biliteracy bring into focus the four dimensions that research says should be considered in creating learning environments that honor the language repertoires students bring to school o Context: educators might focus on the mix of multilingual-to-monolingual language use and oral-to-literate language practices that might best facilitate students' learning; this can be done from contexts of microlevel interaction to macrolevel policy. o Content: educators might consider to what degree they are organizing their pedagogy to include a gamut of perspectives and experiences along a majority-to-minoritized spectrum, a range of styles and genres from literary-to-vernacular, and texts that represent decontextualized-to-contextualized language and literacy use o Media: educators might consider the actual media of instruction—the structures, scripts, and sequencing of the languages, literacies, digital, and other communicative resources teachers employ in their pedagogy o Development:  this lens allows educators to understand how learning may start at any point and proceed in any direction along each continuum
+- The continua of biliteracy reminds educators that they can aid in students’ full language and literacy development by allowing students to draw from the whole of every biliteracy continuum
+- The continua of biliteracy bring into focus the four dimensions that research says should be considered in creating learning environments that honor the language repertoires students bring to school o Context: educators might focus on the mix of multilingual-to-monolingual language use and oral-to-literate language practices that might best facilitate students' learning; this can be done from contexts of microlevel interaction to macrolevel policy. o Content: educators might consider to what degree they are organizing their pedagogy to include a gamut of perspectives and experiences along a majority-to-minoritized spectrum, a range of styles and genres from literary-to-vernacular, and texts that represent decontextualized-to-contextualized language and literacy use o Media: educators might consider the actual media of instruction—the structures, scripts, and sequencing of the languages, literacies, digital, and other communicative resources teachers employ in their pedagogy o Development:  this lens allows educators to understand how learning may start at any point and proceed in any direction along each continuum

 #### Limitations: